-- A. Spare Tire
+- Spare Tire

-- B. Tire/Wheel Retainer
+- Tire/Wheel Retainer

-- C. Hoist Cable
+- Hoist Cable

-- D. Hoist Assembly
+- Hoist Assembly

-- E. Hoist Shaft
+- Hoist Shaft

-- F. Jack Handle and Hoist Extensions
+- Hoist Handle and Extension(s)

-- G. Wheel Wrench
+- 7. Wheel Wrench

-- Assemble the wheel wrench (G) to one or two of the jack handles and the hoist extensions (F). - Insert the hoist extension end through the hole in the rear bumper. - Be sure the hoist extension end connects to the hoist shaft.
-The chiseled end of the extension is used to lower the spare tire.
+- 1. Assemble the wheel wrench (7) to the hoist handle and the extension(s)(6). - Insert the extension end through the hole in the rear bumper. - 2 Re sure the extension end connects to the hoist shaft.
+The chiseled end of the extension is used to lower the spare tire. - 3.
 Turn the wheel wrench counterclockwise to lower the spare tire to the ground.
 Continue to turn the wheel wrench until the spare tire can be pulled out from under the vehicle.

 If the spare tire does not lower to the ground, the secondary latch is engaged causing the tire not to lower.
-See Secondary Latch System on page 10-83.
+See Secondary Latch System on page 10-80.